Nursing Faculty

 Tiffany Everson, MSN

 Tiffany Everson has spent her career dedicated to nursing student and staff education, particularly in the clinical setting.
-Everson joined Purdue Global as an adjunct clinical instructor in September 2018, became a clinical coordinator in February 2019, then transitioned to the Assistant Academic Chair of Iowa in July 2019.
+Everson joined Purdue Global as an adjunct clinical instructor in September 2018, became a clinical coordinator in February 2019, then transitioned to the Assistant Academic Chair of Iowa in July 2019, and now she serves as the Academic Program Head - Anamosa.
 She has previous experience in leadership and education in emergency nursing and is familiar with a broad variety of content including fundamentals, medical-surgical nursing across the curriculum, and advanced concepts.

 Education: MSN, University of Iowa; BSN, Coe College